Army Vs. Civilian Workouts

 People in the gym may use the lat pull down machine while soldiers only have access to some pull-up bars.
 Examples of other non-traditional exercises include rope climbing, low crawling, and ski jumpers.

-Briefly said, Army Fitness Workouts can be effectively performed with the body only, and does not need weights, or a fitness facility.
+Briefly said, army workouts can be effectively performed with the body only, and does not need weights, or a fitness facility.
 There is a common goal for both the average gym goer and the soldier: to get fit, build strength and stay in shape, although the methods of achieving these goals vary dramatically.

 Some common PRE’s include single leg squat, leg extension, leg curl, bent over heel raise, toe raise, push-up, seated row, overhead press, shrug, pull down, triceps extension, bicep curl, abdominal curl and abdominal crunch.